jeninedrew/learn/README.md

-# A Learning App built with React
+# A Learning App built with React (Also learnign React, obvs)

 ## Summary